 The carbon footprint of a product is the total amount of greenhouse gas (GHG) emissions caused during a defined period of the product lifecycle.
 It is expressed in terms of the amount of carbon dioxide equivalents CO2(e) emitted.

 An economic system which is restorative and regenerative by design, and which aims to keep products, components, and materials at their highest utility and value at all times, distinguishing between technical and biological cycles.

 Our Code of Conduct defines our core principles and how we work.
 It incorporates fundamental principles on issues such as business integrity, labor relations, human rights, health, safety, environment and security and community involvement.

 The change in equity during a period resulting from transactions and other events, other than those changes resulting from transactions with shareholders in their capacity as shareholders.

 Calculations excluding the impact of changes in foreign exchange rates.

 Net income attributable to shareholders divided by the weighted average number of common shares outstanding during the year.

-A measure of the eco-efficiency of our products.
-An eco-premium solution is significantly better than competing offers in the market in at least one eco-efficiency criterion (toxicity, energy use, use of natural resources/raw materials, emissions and waste, land use, risks, health and well-being), and not significantly worse in any other criteria.
+A measure of the sustainability performance of our products.
+An eco-premium solution is significantly better than the offer in the market in at least one mainstream criterion (toxicity, energy use, use of natural resources/raw materials, emissions and waste, land use, risks, health and well-being), and not significantly worse in any other criteria.
 Downstream benefits include a tangible sustainability benefit for our customers.

 Europe, Middle East and Africa.